 To manage or maintain the SMC server, you can either connect to the web interface with a web browser or directly to the command line interface.

-If you have forgotten your password, refer to the sections Managing administrators and Resetting the "root" administrator password.
+If you have forgotten your password, refer to the sections Managing administrators from local and external directories and Resetting the "root" administrator password.

 2.1 Connecting to the SMC server's web interface